ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/protecting-routes.md

 ## Overview

 Now that we are authenticating with a provider we need to look at protecting our routes.
-This protection takes no two major forms:
+This protection takes two major forms:

 1. Guarding our routes so a user cannot navigate to various places within our application unless they are logged in.
 1. Protecting our backend API such that users cannot access data without a valid access token.
 Our role is to pass the access token to our API.